 As with other asymmetric end-gathered hammocks, we can achieve a reasonably flat position in the Hennessy.
 Even though the Hennessy Ultralite is narrower than many similarly designed models, our testers had enough room to sleep on their backs, sides, or even curled up in the fetal position without feeling confined by the nylon.
-The position and comfort are very similar to the Editors' Choice, Warbonnet Blackbird.
-But because the Hennessy is both narrower and shorter, the sweet spot is a little more elusive.
-It is designed to fit users up to 6', but Hennessy has a variety of models of varying heights to accommodate taller folks.
-Users over 5'9" might be better served by one of their longer models.
+Because the Hennessy is also shorter than some models that ranked slightly higher in comfort, the sweet spot is a little more elusive.
+It is designed to fit users up to 6 feet, but Hennessy has various models of varying heights to accommodate taller folks.
+Users over 5 feet, 9 inches might be better served by one of their longer models.

-We tested two different versions of this model — the Classic, which has a unique bottom entry, and the Zip which opens like most hammocks, via a zipper on the side.
+We tested two versions of this model — the Classic, which has a unique bottom entry, and the Zip, which opens like most hammocks, via a zipper on the side.

 Entering the bottom of a hammock feels weird at first.
 It's like climbing into your bed by going up through the bottom of the covers, but the more we tried it, the more convenient we found it.
 You simply walk up to the end of your hammock, duck into the opening, then turn around and sit down.
 When you lift your legs, the opening closes on its own.
 But, there is a big but.